 In this class, Undergraduate students from all disciplines in Georgia Institute of Technology work on Design Challenges that have real world applications.
 Their efforts are showcased at an end-of-semester “Capstone Design Expo” with awards and cash prizes distributed.
 Further the students are also given theoretical background in topics related to design, manufacturing and business/entrepreneurial topics from experts in Industry and Academia.

-- Solve Real World Problems: Students are given real-world, open-ended, interdisciplinary challenges proposed by industrial and research project sponsors.
-They learn and apply the engineering design process: defining functional requirements, conceptualization, analysis, identifying risks and countermeasures, selection, and physical prototyping.
+- Solve Real-World Problems: Students are given real-world, open-ended, interdisciplinary challenges proposed by industrial and research project sponsors.
+They learn and apply the engineering design process: defining functional requirements, conceptualization, analysis, identifying risks and countermeasures, selection, and validation.

 - Teamwork: Students work in teams encountering leadership needs and group dynamics; dealing with scheduling conflicts, meeting weekly deliverables and deadlines; and communication among team members, project sponsors, and course instructors.